 Post on the inside of all laboratory doors an emergency contact sheet so others in the building know who to contact should people need to enter the laboratory.

-Get the Emergency Contact Form from the Safety Office.
+Get the Emergency Contact Form (PDF) from the Safety Office.

 First-aiders in the Chemistry Office

 Our Current Chemistry Department First Aiders (as of January 2023):